Generalized Quantifiers on Dependent Types: A System for Anaphora: Main features of the system

-The variables of our system are always typed.
-We write $x:X$ to denote that the variable $x$ is of type $X$ and refer to this as a type specification of the variable $x$.
-Types, in this paper, are interpreted as sets.
-We write the interpretation of the type $X$ as $\|X\|$.

-Types can depend on variables of other types.
-Thus, if we already have a type specification $x:X$, then we can also have type $Y(x)$ depending on the variable $x$ and we can declare a variable $y$ of type $Y$ by stating $y:Y(x)$.
-The fact that $Y$ depends on $X$ is modeled as a projection $\pi: \|Y\| \rightarrow \|X\|$.
-So that if the variable $x$ of type $X$ is interpreted as an element $a \in \|X\|$, $\|Y\|(a)$ is interpreted as the fiber of $\pi$ over $a$ (the preimage of $\{a\}$ under $\pi$), i.e.:
+The variables of our system are always typed. \begin{itemize} \item We write $x:X$ to denote that the variable $x$ is of type $X$ and refer to this as a type specification of the variable $x$. \item Types, in our system, are interpreted as sets.
+We write the interpretation of the type $X$ as $\|X\|$. \end{itemize} Types can depend on variables of other types. \begin{itemize} \item If we already have a type specification $x:X$, then we can also have type $Y(x)$ depending on the variable $x$ and we can declare a variable $y$ of type $Y$ by stating $y:Y(x)$. \item The fact that $Y$ depends on $X$ is modeled as a function (projection)\\ $\pi: \|Y\| \rightarrow \|X\|.$ \end{itemize} One example of such a dependence of types is that if $m$ is a variable of the type of months $M$, there is a type $D(m)$ of the days in that month

-One standard natural language example of such a dependence of types is that if $m$ is a variable of the type of months $M$, there is a type $D(m)$ of the days of the month $m$.
-If we interpret type $M$ as a set $\| M\|$ of months, then we can interpret type $D$ as a set of days of months in $\|M\|$, i.e. as a set of pairs:
+If we interpret type $M$ as a set $\| M\|$ of months, then we can interpret type $D$ as a set of the days of the months in $\|M\|$, i.e. as a set of pairs